-This goat cheese appetizer is one of my favorite party foods – it’s irresistibly smooth, deliciously creamy and probably one of the easier things you can whip up for a small crowd.
+This baked goat cheese dip recipe is one of my favorites for parties – it’s irresistibly smooth, deliciously creamy and probably one of the easier things you can whip up for a small crowd.
 Plus, you can make it ahead of time and just pop it in the oven for 15 minutes before serving!

-The tomato topping is made with chopped cherry tomatoes, minced garlic, oregano, fresh basil and a drizzle of olive oil.
+The tomato topping consists of chopped cherry tomatoes, minced garlic, oregano, fresh basil and a drizzle of olive oil.
 It brings a bit of lightness to the overall dish and perfectly complements the creamy goat cheese!

-When it comes to the tomato topping, you have two options.
+Step 2: Make the Tomato Basil Topping.
+When it comes to the topping, you have two options.
 You can spoon it over the goat cheese once it’s finished cooking or even add it during the last five minutes of baking to warm it up a bit.
 Honestly, I can’t decide which I like better so it’s usually a last minute decision!

-Now the most important part: smash a piece of garlic and rub it all over the toasted bread.
+Now the most important part of this baked goat cheese dip recipe: smash a piece of garlic and rub it all over the toasted bread.
 It’s unbelievable how much flavor this little step adds!
-And to finish off the appetizer, you can either serve the toasts as is or even drizzle them with a bit of olive oil!
+And to finish off the appetizer, you can either serve the toasts as-is or even drizzle them with a bit of olive oil!

 Yes!
 I like to mix up the goat cheese dip a day ahead of time, store it in the fridge and bake it when you’re ready to eat.
 Just add a few minutes to the cook time if going straight from fridge to oven.
 The tomato topping can also be mixed up in advance, but I recommend adding the salt right before serving.

-And if you need a few more appetizers to accompany your goat cheese crostini, give these a try!
+And if you need a few more appetizers to accompany your baked goat cheese dip, give these a try!